cni-iisc/cni-website/_opportunities/Research-Assistant.md

 - Support for publication in and attendance at relevant conferences and seminars.
 - Opportunity to contribute to significant projects with real-world impact.

 **Duration:** This is a grant-funded position and is contingent on funding availability.
+Contracts are typically renewed annually on satisfactory performance.

 **How to apply:**